aiidateam/aiida-workgraph/docs/source/development/data_serialization.rst

 There are reasons why we don't serialize all data in the ``wg`` namespace:

-- **Flexibility for non-AiiDA components**: WorkGraph supports non-AiiDA components as nodes, meaning any Python function can be used as a node in the graph.
+- **Flexibility for non-AiiDA components**: WorkGraph supports non-AiiDA component as task, meaning any Python function can be used as a task in the graph.
 These functions do not require AiiDA data as input, allowing for a variety of data types.

 - **Respecting existing serialization methods**: For AiiDA components (e.g., ``CalcJob``, ``WorkChain``), some input ports may have explicitly defined serialization methods, which must be respected.

 However, ensuring that all data within the ``wg`` namespace are JSON-serializable is beneficial to guarantee that checkpoints can be saved and loaded correctly.

-PythonJob
+PythonTask
 ---------

-``PythonJob`` is a special case of ``CalcJob`` that runs a Python function on a remote computer.
+``PythonTask`` is a special case of ``CalcJob`` that runs a Python function on a remote computer.
 The input data for the function does not need to be of AiiDA data type, and users are not required to provide AiiDA data types as input.
-When WorkGraph launches the ``PythonJob``, it serializes all input data for the function.
+When WorkGraph launches the ``PythonTask``, it serializes all input data for the function.
 However, if users provide non-JSON-serializable data as input, the checkpoint will fail.
 Thus, it is necessary to serialize all input data of the function when initializing the WorkGraph process.